atolab/zenoh-web/content/blog/2025-04-09-Zenoh-Pico-Performance.md

     class="figure-inline"
     alt="Client throughput" >}}

-We see a massive (>50x) improvement in throughput for payloads over 32kiB, this is because packets of these sizes are fragmented on the network and we had an issue where their data was serialized byte per byte.
+We see a massive (up to 100x) improvement in throughput for payloads over 32kiB, this is because packets of these sizes are fragmented on the network and we had an issue where their data was serialized byte per byte.

 We also see a >10x improvement in throughput for smaller payloads when using manual batching (more info below) introduced in 1.1 as well.